mapmeld/row-to-scope/README.md

 * jQuery functions $.html and $.text will automatically replace values from the first row.

-* For GeoJSON and other geo formats, put getGeometry() in place of a GeoJSON feature (including geometry and properties).
+* For GeoJSON and all other geo formats, put getGeometry() in place of a GeoJSON feature (including geometry and properties).
 For example, with Leaflet:

       L.geoJson( getGeometry() ).addTo(map);